k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/TDM/TDM_AI_Installation_V9.0.md

         - Machine type: a2-highgpu-1g (12 vCPU, 6 core, 85 GB memory)
         - Boot disk size: 500
 - Networking
-    - Network: choose the network that you created in the VPC section of this document
+    - Network: Choose the network that you have created in the VPC section of this document
-    - Node subnet: choose the subnet that you created in the VPC section of this document
+    - Node subnet: Choose the subnet that you created in the VPC section of this document
 6. After all the parameters are populated, click "Create"
 7. After the cluster is created, connect it to your kubectl by clicking on the name of your cluster -> Connect -> Command-line access.
 Copy the content, paste and run in your terminal.
 8. Verify the installation